Is Meta a Buy Now – forecast for META shares in 2026

 • Other revenue: this comprises fees for using Meta’s payment systems (for example, on Marketplace platforms or apps), paid subscriptions for special features or products, and income from other services.
 While these sources are less significant than advertising, they still contribute to the company’s financial performance.

-Thus, Meta Platforms’ primary source of revenue is advertising on its social platforms, followed by income from virtual reality sales and services and additional proceeds from other sources.
+Thus, Meta Platforms’ primary source of revenue is advertising on its social platforms, followed by income from virtual reality sales and services, as well as additional proceeds from other sources.

-Meta announced solid financial Q2 2024 results.
+Meta announced solid financial results for Q2 2024.
 Below are the figures compared with the same period in 2023:

 • Revenue: 39.74 billion USD (+22%)